rtivadar/aath0.github.io/_posts/2018-04-18-atp-tennis-analysis-2006-2015-do-lefties-have-an-advantage.md

 Although the mean difference was only statistically significant for one variable I examined, right-handed players had, on average, higher stats across the board.
 This provides evidence to support my argument that left-handed players do not have an advantage amongst the highest level of professional male tennis players.

 However, just slightly higher percentages across seven stats isn't exactly clear evidence for any verdict.
-In the rest of this post I'll be comparing head-to-head match ups between left-handed and right-handed players.
+In the rest of this post I'll be comparing head-to-head matchups between left-handed and right-handed players.
 I'll also be examining the overall proportion of matches won and lost by left-handed and right-handed players to see if there is in discernible difference.

+### Head-to-head Matchups